rezons/rezons.github.io/docs/sample.md

 local Num=require"Num"
 local Skip=require"Skip"
 ```
+## Create
-Create.
-And if passed a table or a file name, add in that content.
+If passed a table or a file name, add in that content.

 ```lua
 local Sample=oo.klass"Sample"